 If you sell an item for lease that must be reported on Form ST-556-LSE and are required to use the value of the lease contract as the selling price for the leased item, you must include in the selling price the additional accessories for that item if the cost for the accessories is included in the value of the lease contract.
 Enter the total selling price, including those accessories, in Section 8, Line 1, of the return.
-If the value of the lease contract does not include the cost of the additional accessories, you still may report the total combined sale of the item and additional accessories on Form ST-556-LSE, but only if you are required to report as the selling price for the lease contract.
-If you are required to use the value of the lease contract as the selling price for the lease contract.
-If you are required to use the value of the accessories separately on Form ST-1.
+If the value of the lease contract does not include the cost of the additional accessories, you still may report the total combined sale of the item and additional accessories on Form ST-556-LSE, but only if you are required to report as the selling price for the leased item the actual amount paid by the purchaser (lessor) for the leased item, not the value of the lease contract.
+If you are required to use the value of the lease contract as the selling price for the leased item and the contract does not include the cost of the accessories, you must report the sale of the accessories separately on Form ST-1.
 Do not include the cost of those accessories in the selling price you report on Form ST-556-LSE.